 Pain and Discomfort in Physical Therapy

-Physical therapy may involve some level of discomfort, depending on the specific treatment and the individual patient.
+Depending on the specific treatment and the individual patient, physical therapy may involve some discomfort.
 However, it is vital to distinguish between pain and discomfort.
 Pain is a subjective experience that can be distressing and may indicate something is wrong.
-Conversely, discomfort is typically temporary and can be a natural part of the healing and strengthening process.
+Conversely, discomfort is typically temporary and can be a natural part of the healing and strengthening.

 During physical therapy, you may experience one or more of the following:

 - Muscle soreness – Just as with any new exercise routine, you may experience some muscle soreness following physical therapy sessions.
-This feeling is normal and often a sign that your muscles are adapting to the challenge.
+This feeling is normal and often a sign that your muscles adapt to the challenge.